Controllable Prosody Generation With Partial Inputs: Evaluation

+\textbf{\textsc{Masked CVAE}.} Masked CVAE is a baseline system that uses the standard approach of masking for missing data imputation and inpainting~\cite{Elharrouss2019ImageIA}.
+Masked CVAE has a similar architecture to MICVAE, the primary difference lies in the encoder design.
+Masked CVAE employs a multi-layer Recurrent Neural Network (RNN) as its encoder.
+Input PAFs are augmented with an additional binary feature for each of the three streams (\fzero, energy, duration) to indicate whether a given PAF is provided (1) or missing (0).
+Unlike MICVAE, which is inherently robust to varying levels of input missingness, Masked CVAE must be trained with sparsity in order to learn what the values 0,1 in the mask denote.
+During training, a fixed missingness percentage \( P \) is set, and \( P \% \) of the PAFs are randomly masked out for each training sentence.

-\paragraph{\textsc{NoControl}} The default prosody model: predicts PAFs from phones, speaker identity, and style code.
-Uses the same decoder as the MICVAE.
+\textbf{\textsc{No Control}.} The default prosody model: predicts PAFs from phones, speaker identity, and style code.
+Uses the same decoder architecture as the MICVAE.

-\paragraph{\textsc{CrudeControl}} A na\"ive system that forcefully modifies predicted values individually, this straw-man represents a controllable model that is entirely inconsistent.
-Its default prosody is generated with \textsc{NoControl}, and then modified manually with the driving PAFs.
+\textbf{\textsc{Crude Control}.} A na\"ive system that forcefully modifies predicted values individually, this straw-man represents a controllable model that is entirely inconsistent.
+Its default prosody is generated with \textsc{NoControl}, and then modified manually with the control points\footnote{Samples demonstrating TTS for these systems can be found here, \href{https://anonymous-submission-563098.github.io/sparse-control/}{anonymous-submission-563098.github.io/sparse-control}}.